Mhmdabed11/Mhmdabed11/README.md

 ### Hi there 👋
 ### I am Mohammad Abed.
-I am a Front-End Engineer residing currently in Lebanon.
+I am a Front-End Engineer and a Javascript Enthusaist.